mohitmarvania/Document_Shadow_Removal/README.md

-# **Shadow Removal**
+# **Document Shadow Removal**

-Shadow Removal is a lightweight **Hybrid Document Shadow Removal** architecture inspired by recent research on high-resolution shadow removal.
+Document Shadow Removal is a lightweight **Hybrid Document Shadow Removal** architecture inspired by recent research on high-resolution shadow removal.
 The architecture is inspired from the 2 recent research papers on high-resolution shadow removal:

 **Inspired by the following research papers:**
 1. SHARDS: Efficient SHAdow Removal using Dual Stage Network for High-Resolution Images